-- The wishes of the child if the child is of sufficient age and capacity to form an intelligent preference as to his or her custody.
+- The wishes of the children if he or she is of sufficient age and capacity to form an intelligent preference as to his or her custody.

-- Any nomination by a parent or a guardian for the child.
+- Any nomination by a parent or a guardian for the children.

 - The level of conflict between the parents.

 - The ability of the parents to cooperate to meet the needs of the child.